 Veering a bit off track…

 Whoa!
 Things can get out of control.
-There are some weeks when the costs seem to come at us from all directions – Christmas debt comes calling, holiday travel leaves a dent, and then it’s time to shuffle the kids off to school.
-It’s easy to feel like it’s all veering a bit off track.
+There are some weeks when the costs seem to come at us from all directions – school holidays come around again, sports subs are due, there's a birthday to buy for ... it’s easy to feel like it’s all veering a bit off track.

 All of which means it’s time to grab the wheel and turn this vehicle – which is what money fundamentally is – back in the direction we want.
 That way we’ll make sure we reach our destinations in life.